ignaciosalceda/F1-Driver-Historical-Analysis/README.md

   - Explains the methodology, clusters, and why this analysis matters
   - Helps casual and expert F1 fans alike understand the value of this data-centric approach

-- 🖼️ (Optional) Integration with Wikipedia API for fetching driver images was tested and removed to optimize performance.

 > The app allows fans to **explore, compare, and understand** driver greatness beyond surface-level stats.

 ---